-The Distance Shadowmask mode is a version of the Shadowmask lighting mode that includes high quality shadows cast from static GameObjects onto dynamic GameObjects.
+The Distance Shadowmask mode is a hybrid Mixed Lighting mode which combines the Baked Indirect and Shadowmask modes.
+Unlike Shadowmask mode, Distance Shadowmask includes high quality shadows cast from static GameObjects onto dynamic GameObject.

 Within the Shadow Distance (menu: Edit > Project Settings > Quality > Shadows), Unity renders both dynamic and static GameObjects into the shadow map, allowing static GameObjects to cast sharp shadows onto dynamic GameObjects.
 For this reason, Distance Shadowmask mode has higher performance requirements than Shadowmask mode, because all static GameObjects in the scene are rendered into the shadow map.